avirakesh/backlight-pi/rust/README.md

 # backlight-pi

-A simple program to add dymanic backlight to any screen.
+A simple program to add dynamic backlight to any screen.

 <img src="../docs/imgs/in-action.jpg" alt="backlight-pi in action"
     width=75% height=75% />